Support-pl/ione/README.md

 8. Start the IONe up via `systemctl start ione`

 > Note:
-> If you're using RVM or other solution to control Ruby versions, you may need to update `ExecStart` section in `/usr/lib/systemd/system/ione.service` with relevant ruby executable and set `GEM_HOME` and `GEM_PATH` environment variables explicitly, example below:
+> If you're using RVM or other solution to control Ruby versions(as an example if you're using CentOS 7), you may need to update `ExecStart` section in `/usr/lib/systemd/system/ione.service` with relevant ruby executable and set `GEM_HOME` and `GEM_PATH` environment variables explicitly, example below:

 ```ini
 ExecStart=/usr/local/rvm/rubies/ruby-2.5.8/bin/ruby /usr/lib/one/ione/ione_server.rb